How to Create a QR Code for Payment (Step-by-Step Guide)

 Crypto Wallet QR Code Payment

 Cryptocurrency wallets also use the Crypto QR code to simplify transactions.
-When sending or receiving crypto, wallets such as Coinbase, Conance, or Trust Wallets produce a QR code that has a wallet address.
+When sending or receiving crypto, wallets such as Coinbase, Binance, or Trust Wallet produce a QR code that has a wallet address.
 Instead of typing a long and complex string of characters, users can scan the code to send or receive payment safely.
 This is not only sharp but also helps prevent errors in transactions.
 Many businesses that accept Crypto now display the Wallet QR code, making it easy for customers to pay with Bitcoin, Ethereum, or other digital currencies.

 Customer scanning a QR code to pay with Bitcoin using a crypto wallet app